 After the whole project rolled out in production we had some minor bugs to fix but the application went live pretty seamlessly.
-The pricing was just a bit less that what we were spending in servers and it could finally scale as much as needed.
+The pricing was just a bit less than what we were spending on servers and it could finally scale as much as needed.

 Here are some recapped experiences we made along the way that I hope could help others approaching the serverless world for the first time:

 - Be careful of threshold limits, there is a limit for the number of concurrent Lambda invocations you can have.
 This limit is by default 1000, but you can open a ticket with the AWS support to have it increased by a couple thousand more at least